slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Ask the person trying to convince you of something to explain how it would work.
 If they can explain why they are correct, you'll learn something.
 If they can't you'll soften their views.

-- «Will you tell me your story?
-I’d love to know how you came to this point of view.
-It sounds like I could learn something.»

 > *"Never argue with a fool, onlookers may not be able to tell the difference."
 -- Mark Twain*

 ### On public speaking

+Hints:
-You don't need to answer their questions.

-- You can say whatever you want if it's interesting.
+- You don't need to answer their questions.
+You can say whatever you want if it's interesting.
-- Know when to answer boring on easy to misinterpret questions.
 - Agree as much as you can without lieing.
 Ask questions instead of desagreeing.
+- Know when to answer boring on easy to misinterpret questions.

 > *"Always say less than necessary."
 -- Kevin Kelly*

 > *"The secret to public speaking is to speak as if you were alone."
 -- Naval Ravikant*

+> *"When public speaking, pause frequently.
+Pause before you say something in a new way, pause after you have said something you believe is important, and pause as a relief to let listeners absorb details."
+-- Kevin Kelly*

+> *"When speaking to an audience it’s better to fix your gaze on a few people than to “spray” your gaze across the room.
+Your eyes telegraph to others whether you really believe what you are saying."
+-- Kevin Kelly*